corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/transactions.md

 * Supporting legal documentation.
 * A table of currency codes.

-## Time Windows
+### Time Windows

 Each transaction requires a defined time window during which it can be approved and completed.
 The minimum requirement is an end date by which the transaction validation and notarisation must be complete.
 You may also want a proposed transaction to be approved during a certain period of time.
 For example:

 * An option that can only be exercised after a certain date.
 * A bond that may only be redeemed before its expiry date.

 This is enforced by adding a time window to the transaction, which specifies when the transaction can be committed.
 The notary enforces time window validity.

-## Notary
+### Notary
 Notaries provide uniqueness consensus by attesting that, for a given transaction, it has not already signed other transactions that consume any of the proposed transaction’s input states.
 This is the final check before a transaction is committed to the ledger.
 Every transaction must be notarised, even if you are creating an issuance transaction that does not consume any other states and cannot double-spend, as this is required to enforce the time window validity.
 This allows for a much more efficient notary protocol where the notary tracks valid input states rather than spent states.
-For more information, see the [Notary section].
+For more information, see the [Notary section](notaries.html).